tpo-portal-copy/server/README.md

 # college-placement-portal-backend

-Repository for college placement portal backend development project
+Repository for backend development of college placement portal project